River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 ```

 - **Treat PrefabBase authoring fields as the “true vanilla baseline.”**
+- PrefabBase includes the raw field value that asset creator used on that prefab.
 - This prevents double-scaling and makes restore logic correct.

 ### 2) Prefab Entity (ECS entity with `PrefabData`)